medusajs/medusa/README.md

 - **Claims** can be created if customers experience problems with one of their products.
 Plugins make sure to automate sending out replacements, handling refunds and collecting valuable data for analysis.
 - **Returns** allow customers to send back products and can be configured to function in a 100% automated flow through accounting and payment plugins.
 - **Fulfillment API** makes it easy to integrate with any fulfillment provider by creating fulfillment plugins, check the `/packages` directory for a full list of plugins.
-- **Payments API** makes it easy to integrate with any payment provider by creatingn payment plugins, we already support Stripe, Paypal and Klarna.
+- **Payments API** makes it easy to integrate with any payment provider by creating payment plugins, we already support Stripe, Paypal and Klarna.
-- **Notification API** allow integrations with email providers, chat bots, Slack channels etc.
+- **Notification API** allow integrations with email providers, chatbots, Slack channels, etc.
 - **Customer Login** to give customers a way of managing their data, viewing their orders and saving payment details.
 - **Shipping Options & Profiles** enable powerful rules for free shipping limits, multiple fulfillment methods and more.
 - **Medusa's Plugin Architecture** makes it intuitive and easy to manage your integrations, switch providers and grow with ease.
-- **Customization** is supported for those special use cases that all the other ecommerce platforms can't accommodate.
+- **Customization** is supported for those special use cases that all the other e-commerce platforms can't accommodate.

 ## 🛒 Setting up a storefront for your Medusa project
 Medusa is a headless commerce engine which means that it can be used for any type of digital commerce experience - you may use it as the backend for an app, a voice application, social commerce experiences or a traditional e-commerce website, you may even want to integrate Medusa into your own software to enable commerce functionality.
 All of these are use cases that Medusa supports - to learn more read the documentation or reach out.